Connectedness properties of the space of complete nonnegatively curved planes

 Since the target of $\hat q$ lies in $S$, it is finite dimensional.
 The map $\hat q$ is closed, so finite-dimensionality of the domain of $\hat q$ would follow from a uniform upper bound on the dimension of the fibers of $\hat q$~\cite[Theorem 1.12.4]{Eng-book}.
-Each fiber lies in the image of the orbit map $o\co\mathrm{Conf}(g_0)\to C^\infty(\mathbb R^2)$ described above.
-Since $\mathrm{Conf}(g_0)$ is a Lie group, it is the union of countably many $l$-dimensional compact domains (here $l=4$).
-Restricting $o$ to each such domain is a continuous map from a compact space to a Hausdorff space, so the restriction is a closed map, and hence the dimension of the target is $<2l$, which is the sum of the dimension of the domain and the largest dimension of the fiber~\cite[Theorem 1.12.4]{Eng-book}.
-By the sum theorem for the dimension of a countable union of closed subsets~\cite[Theorem 1.5.4]{Eng-book} the image of $o$ has dimension $<2l$. \end{proof}
+Each fiber lies in the image of the orbit map $\mathrm{Conf}(g_0)\to C^\infty(\mathbb R^2)$ described above.
+If $G:=\mathrm{Conf}(g_0)$ and $G_u$ is the isotropy subgroup of $u$ in $G$, then the $G$-orbit of $u$ is the image of a one-to-one continuous map $o\co G/G_u\to C^\infty(\mathbb R^2)$.
+Since $G/G_u$ is a manifold of dimension $l\le \dim G$, it is the union of countably many $l$-dimensional compact domains.
+Restricting $o$ to each such domain is a continuous one-to-one map from a compact space to a Hausdorff space, which is a homeomorphism, and hence the dimension of its image is $l$.
+By the sum theorem for the dimension of a countable union of closed subsets~\cite[Theorem 1.5.4]{Eng-book} the image of $o$ has dimension $l$. \end{proof}

-\begin{rmk} Theorems~\ref{thm: space of metrics countable}-- \ref{thm: mod disconnected} yield a deformation between any two given metrics $g_1, g_2$ that runs in a separable metrizable space, a continuum, or a path, and we now show that this deformation can be arranged to bypass any given set of complete flat metrics $\mathcal F$.
+\begin{rmk} Theorems~\ref{thm: space of metrics countable}--\ref{thm: mod disconnected} yield a deformation between any two given metrics $g_1, g_2$ that runs in a separable metrizable space, a continuum, or a path, and we now show that this deformation can be arranged to bypass any given set of complete flat metrics $\mathcal F$.
 We do so in the setting of Theorem~\ref{thm: space of metrics countable}; the other two proofs are similar.
 Set $P_\a:=S_\a\times \mathrm{Diff}^+_{0,1}(\mathbb R^2)$, which we identify with $\ell^2$.
 Flat metrics are parametrized by $P_0$ which is a closed linear subset of infinite codimension in $P_1$.
 If $P_\a^\prime:=P_\a\smallsetminus\{\Pi^{-1}(g_1), \Pi^{-1}(g_2)\}$, then $P_0^\prime$ has property $Z$ in $P_1^\prime$, see~\cite[Lemma 1]{AHW}, so that~\cite[Theorem 3]{AHW} implies that $P_1\smallsetminus P_0^\prime$ is homeomorphic to $P_1$, after which the proof is finished as in Theorem~\ref{thm: space of metrics countable}. \end{rmk}